robertwenquan/nyu-course-assignment/web-search-engine/final/paper-draft.md

  * nn pictures taken per day
  * existing research on cleaning the images
  * mine meta data for the images on the web
- * mscoco dataset reference
+ * Microsoft Common Object in Context <http://mscoco.org/dataset/>
- * wordnet
+ * Princeton University "About WordNet."
+WordNet.
+Princeton University.
+2010. <http://wordnet.princeton.edu>